vivianacelaya/skills-communicate-using-markdown/index.md

 # Ponyo
-Added a hashtah to acrivate a header for the file.
+I added a hashtag to activate a header for the file.
 The header name is Ponyo, cause Studio Ghibli rocks!